ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 Years and dates are initialized with no leading zeros.

-The second line will be the number of each bill the ATM holds in the following format:
+The second line will be the number of each bill the src.ATM holds in the following format:

 ```
 <number of $5 bills>, <number of $10 bills>, <number of $20 bills>, <number of $50 bills>